New Zealand police kill 'terrorist' after he stabs 6 people

 Ardern said legal constraints prevented her from discussing everything that she wanted to about the case, but she was hoping to have those constraints lifted soon.

-Some shoppers in the supermarket reportedly tried to help those who had been wounded with towels and diapers.
+Some shoppers in the supermarket tried to help those who had been wounded by grabbing towels and diapers and whatever else they could find from the shelves.

 “To everyone who was there and who witnessed such a horrific event, I can't imagine how they will be feeling in the aftermath,” Ardern said.
 “But thank you for coming to the aid of those who needed you when they needed you.”